 - Right click the file you are interested in adding and select Copy Link Location

-- Follow this pathway: Edit > Edit GO Term Options > GO Annotation Databases.
+- Follow this pathway: Edit > Edit Annotation Options...
 Here you will see any databases that have been added (NCBI is added automatically)

-- Select New Database.
+- Select Add.
 Here you have the option the add the All Proteomes and Human Only UniProt databases.

 - Give your database a name and choose a folder to save your GOA database to.
 This should be a local folder that you have permissions to read/write to (where you store your data or FASTA files, for example).
 Click Add

 - Your database should appear under Database Name.
-Note, the currently selected database is highlighted in green
+Note, the currently selected database is highlighted in green.

-- Once your database is selected GO terms should appear automatically.
+- Once your database is selected GO terms can be applied.
 You can add go terms to an experiment from a selected database by clicking Experiment >Add or Edit Annotations...
 This dialog allows you to add either GO or Pathway annotations.
 Choose the appropriate GO term source from the dropdown menu next to the GO Terms button.
 Then click OK.

 Option 2 (alternative method):